RickStrahl/BlogPosts/2025-03/Using-Windows-Media-SpeechRecognition-in-WPF/UsingWindowsMediaSpeechrecognitionInWpf.md

 }
 ```

-Note this is **not the event that handles results** it simply is a sort of `finally` operation that we can  use to capture the cases where the engine decides to stop listening or timing out.
-But this event fires also when manually stopping and after a result has been generated, but in both of those cases `IsDictating` should already have been set to `false` so the `Stop()` call isn't duplicated.
-You want to avoid stopping when the engine is already stopped.
+**Note**,  this is **not the event that handles results** it simply is a sort of `finally` operation, that we can use to capture cases where the engine decides to stop listening or where the silence timeout is triggered.

-This covers the start and stop operations.
+But this event also fires when explicitly stopping via one of code actions.
+It fires after a result has been generated and the `ResultGenerated()` has fired in which case we should already have turned off dictation and `IsDictating` so the code just passes through.

+Alright, so all of this covers initialization and starting and stopping operations.
+Next is the key bit: Capturing the captured speech result.

 ### Speech Recognition
-But what we're really interested in is the actual speech results, which are captured in the `ResultGenerated()` event handler:
+When the Speech Recognition engine detects a break in your speech or you stop the the speech engine, a result of the captured text is generated and passed to the `ResultGenerated()` event handler.
+This is where the fun happens and we get to look at the incoming text, massage it a little bit and then embed it into the editor or UI control.

+Here is the preliminary Editor implementation I use in MM:

 ```csharp
 private async void ContinuousRecognitionSession_ResultGenerated(SpeechContinuousRecognitionSession sender, SpeechContinuousRecognitionResultGeneratedEventArgs args)